klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 You'll now create an API layer that exposes these services to your components, facilitating interaction between the client and server logic.
 This is similar to defining controllers in a Spring Boot application.

+> **Spring Boot Comparison:** Controllers in Spring Boot handle HTTP requests and delegate to service classes.
+In Next.js, server functions can act as controllers.

 ### Exercise 4: Creating the Game Controller

 Your task is to create a game controller that will handle game-related API calls.
-This controller will act as an intermediary between your React components and the game service, similar to how a controller in Spring Boot would handle HTTP requests.
+This controller will act as an intermediary between your React components and the game service.

+**Understanding Server Components:**

+In Next.js, files in the `app` directory are **server components** by default.
+When you use the `"use server"` directive at the top of a file, you're indicating that functions within can only be called from server components or through special server actions.

 **Instructions:**

+1. **Create the Game Controller File:**

-1. Create a new file at `src/server/controllers/game.controller.ts`.
+   Create a new file at `src/server/controllers/game.controller.ts`.

+2. **Import the `gameService`:**

-2. Import the `gameService` you created earlier.
+   Import the `gameService` from your services.

-3. Implement and export the following functions:
+3. **Implement and Export the Following Functions:**

-   - `create`: Create a new game
+   - `create`: Create a new game.
-   - `getById`: Retrieve a game by its ID
+   - `getById`: Retrieve a game by its ID.

 **Hints:**

-- Use the `"use server"` directive at the top of the file to indicate that these functions run on the server.
+- Use the `"use server"` directive at the top of the file to indicate server-only functions.
-- These controller functions should simply call the corresponding service methods, similar to how a Spring Boot controller would delegate to a service.
+- The controller functions should simply call the corresponding service methods.

-Here's a starting point for your game controller:
+**Starting Point:**

 ```typescript
 // src/server/controllers/game.controller.ts